 Addiction and Family Genetics

 The first and most obvious, reason that addiction and the family go hand in hand is because addictive personalities have been shown to be genetic.
 In other words, if your parents or grandparents have struggled with addiction, you are likely to have the same genes within you that caused them to struggle with addiction in the first place.
 The National Institute on Drug Abuse writes about this primary form of addiction as a family disease:

 “Genes carry information in your body that makes you who you are and what you look like.
 When you have mistakes in your genes, you’re born this way – there is nothing you can do about it.
 And these mistakes can be passed on to babies.
 It’s like having a greater chance of getting certain kinds of cancer because one of your parents had it.
 Unlike some cancers, though, there aren’t tests that can tell you if you carry those defects in your body.”

 This interaction between family and addiction goes back to the basic understanding that addiction is a chronic mental disease.
 Instead of creating a stigma around addiction, the knowledge that drug addiction and alcoholism have been shown time and again to be mental illnesses frees up both individuals struggling with addiction and their family members to seek out the help that they need to avoid the detrimental cycle that this mental disorder brings.
 When you realize that addiction runs in your family because of its psychological and genetic facets, you are better able to release blame from both yourself and those you love.
-Instead, you can choose to turn to addressing addiction within your family from a healthier perspective – as we discuss below.
+Instead, you can choose to address addiction within your family from a healthier perspective – as we discuss below.